Who We Are

 In addition to his experience listed above, Josh has held leadership positions helping schools during their initial accreditation and reaccreditation with the New England Association of Schools and Colleges (NEASC), has assisted with college guidance, and has had responsibility for budgets and personnel decisions.
 Josh founded Meridian because he wanted to provide an option for secondary students that valued their ideas, understood their need to be useful members of their communities, and welcomed them as junior researchers within and across the disciplines.
 Both of Josh's sons, Matthew '11 and Isaac '17, graduated from Meridian.

-John McCarthy, CPA – Treasurer
+James Maguire, CPA – Treasurer

-B.S. in Accounting, Syracuse University
+B.S. in Accounting, Boston College

 Tricia Morrow – Secretary

 Tricia Morrow has enjoyed her role as a Teacher/Director at Neighborhood School in Jamaica Plain since she co-founded the purposefully small, independent elementary school in 1986.
 Her trek from Illinois to Boston in 1982 was stimulated by a strong sense of calling to live and work with children in an urban, multicultural environment.
 With teaching certification in elementary and special education, followed by graduate coursework in educational management and parenting studies, and then parenting three children, Tricia is committed to the rich, personalized learning and family connections that small schools cultivate.
 Tricia's son, Nick, is a member of Meridian's class of 2019.

 B.A. in Management Information Systems, Brown University